-With very low humidity, abundant sunshine throughout the year, and a temperate climate, the region is suitable for wine production.
+The region is suitable for wine production with very low humidity, abundant sunshine throughout the year, and a temperate climate.
 However, droughts are often frequent and prolonged.

 Summer in the region is hot and generally very sunny, averaging as much as 10 hours per day.
-In contrast, winters are dry and cold and average around 7–8 hours of sunshine per day.
+In contrast, winters are dry and cold and average around 7–8 hours of sunshine daily.
 Temperatures can vary widely with altitude.

 As in other parts of Argentina, tourism is an essential source of income.
 Some of the sites that receive a large number of visitors are the following: